 Facility Code: 214

 Note: No suitable substitutions.
 All equipment must come with a warranty that equal or exceeds the State of Oregon Purchasing contracts for equipment above.
+Submit your proposed list for approval, prior to ordering.
 This equipment will need delivered to the AGI-IT office to be inventoried, configured, and deployed to operate with our Lenel OnGuard system.

 END OF SECTION – SECURITY CONTROL SYSTEM